 Wi-Fi is the most popular means of communicating data wirelessly, within a fixed location.
 It’s a trademark of the Wi-Fi Alliance, an international association of companies involved with wireless LAN technologies and products.

 Wi-Fi is commonly mistaken as an acronym for “wireless fidelity.”
 It’s also sometimes spelled as wifi, Wifi, WIFI or WiFi, but none of these are officially approved by the Wi-Fi Alliance.
-Wi-Fi is also used synonymously with the word “wireless,” but wireless is actually much broader.
+Wi-Fi is also used synonymous with the word “wireless,” but wireless is actually much broader.

 The main requirement for Wi-Fi is that there’s a device that can transmit the wireless signal, like a router, phone or computer.